-Tropical Biology in Kenya
+Tropical Biology and Sustainability in Kenya

 In the previous year, aside from studying animal predation and habitats, learning field techniques, understanding the importance of ecosystem restoration, and experimenting with fashioning building blocks from easily available local materials, students went on safari, visited one of the several private wildlife reserves in the area, climbed Mt.
 Kenya, and stayed, at one point, in a group campsite run by the local Maasai.

 After students complete the 'in the field' part of the course they return to campus to write up their findings, present their work at a symposium, and work intensively on their junior paper.

 The April 19, 2006, Princeton Alumni Weekly (PAW) featured a story about the program entitled "For students in Kenya, immersion in ecology."